Operator configuration v2.0.0

 • /debug/pprof/trace.
 Responds with the execution trace in binary form.
 Tracing lasts for duration specified in seconds GET parameter, or for 1 second if not specified.

-To enable the operator you need to edit the operator deployment add the flag --pprof-server=true.
+To enable the pprof server, you need to edit the operator deployment to add the flag --pprof-server=true.

 You can do this by executing these commands: